bndw/len.to/content/log/optimizing_assets.md

 ## Removing JavaScript from HTML templates

 I started by extracting all JavaScript from HTML and appending it to a single `./assets/js/main.js` file.
-From HTML I load, process, and render the script:
+Then from HTML I load, process, and render the script:
 ```
 {{ $main := resources.Get "js/main.js" | js.Build | minify | fingerprint }}
 <script type="text/javascript" src="{{ $main.RelPermalink }}" defer></script>
 ```

-However, this blew up because the current JavaScript depends on Go templating to build an array of tags:
+However, this blew up because the current JavaScript implementation depends on Go templating to build an array of tags:
 ```
 let tags = [{{ range $name, $_ := $.Site.Taxonomies.tags }}{{ $name }},{{ end }}]
 ```